runtimerevolution/python-knowledge-base/docs/testing/7_github_actions.md

 ### Results

 Once you've commit-pushed your workflow, you can access the actions page of your repository.
-For example, this knowledge base, also has a continuous integration workflow defined, you can the actions page [here](https://github.com/runtimerevolution/python-knowledge-base/actions).
+For example, this knowledge base, also has a continuous integration workflow defined, you can see the actions page [here](https://github.com/runtimerevolution/python-knowledge-base/actions).

 You can inspect each run individually and see if it's running correctly or not, or if the tests are accusing something wrong.